Submissions

 • The structure of the article will (at minimum) include an introduction that clearly reflects the background of the work, research approach, objectives, and structure of the article, followed by the methodology used and procedures and ending with the conclusions and references

-• Articles written in Microsoft Word, including text, tables, and figures, should be between 8 000 and 10 000 words, in letter size with margins of 2.54 centimeters, written in Times New Roman of 12 points, with single-line spacing, without spaces between paragraphs nor line breaks, and paragraphs must be justified.
+• Articles written in Microsoft Word, including text, tables, and figures, should be between 8 000 and 10 000 words (excluding references), in letter size with margins of 2.54 centimeters, written in Times New Roman of 12 points, with single-line spacing, without spaces between paragraphs nor line breaks, and paragraphs must be justified.
 The pages must be numbered from the first to the last in the lower right margin.

 • The article must have a clear structure and properly present the hierarchy of sections and paragraphs differentiated only by typography, without using Arabic or Roman numerals.